-It is important that parents/carers inform their children about expected behaviours while travelling on buses, cooperate with the bus operator, conveyance committee (where applicable) and the school principal in discussing reported incidents of bus misconduct.
-Parents/carers are also responsible for cooperating with the implementation of agreed actions which can include refusal of travel for a period of time.
+It is important that parents/carers cooperate with the bus operator, conveyance committee (where kilometre-based school bus services operate) and the school principal in discussing reported incidents of bus misconduct and in implementing agreed actions.

 See section 5.3 for parents/carers' role, rights, responsibilities and expected behaviours.